-Since 2020, the Company has focused on further development of the Lofdal project through its joint venture with Japan Organization for Metals and Energy Security Corporation ("JOGMEC") currently undergoing a Pre-Feasibility Study (PFS) for the project "Lofdal 2B-4".
+Since 2020, the Company has focused on the development of the Lofdal Heavy Rare Earths Project through its joint venture with the Japan Organization for Metals and Energy Security Corporation ("JOGMEC").
+The project is currently undergoing a Pre-Feasibility Study (PFS) for a large-scale heavy rare earths mining and processing project called "Lofdal 2B-4".